We are no longer accepting applications for this residency.

 Application: We ask you to submit via our online submission platform.
 You are advised to complete your application off-line until it is ready to be submitted, as the contents of the form cannot be saved before submission.
 You will be asked to submit:

-- A cover letter stating your research area and/or interests and reasons for applying to the programme, demonstrating an understanding and response to the location, residency themes and/or facilities.
+- A cover letter stating your research area and/or interests and reasons for applying to the programme, demonstrating an understanding or interest in the location, residency themes and/or facilities.
 (500 words max.)

 - Artist statement providing a clear overview of your practice.
 (250 words max.)

 - A digital portfolio (4 – 6 work samples, e.g. images, text samples or links to online content)

-If you have any questions or wish to discuss your application prior to the deadline please contact SSW Programme & Communcations Manager, Jenny Salmean: jenny[at]ssw.org.uk
+If you have any questions or wish to discuss your application prior to the deadline please contact SSW Programme & Communications Manager, Jenny Salmean: jenny[at]ssw.org.uk